 Once your tomato plant has reached over 1 metre tall it’s a good idea to remove all the leaves under 30cm.
 This is because these low laying leaves are the most likely to develop a problem with fungus that can spread throughout the plant.
 Fungal diseases can be fatal for a tomato plant and ruin your harvest.
 Also, check for Hornworm Caterpillars underneath the leaves, these are a common tomato pest.
 Luckily, they are easy to pick off, feed them to your chooks or simply compost them.

-There are basically two types of tomato plants, determinate and in determinate plants.
+There are basically two types of tomato plants, determinate and indeterminate plants.
 Determinate tomato plants will grow to a certain height, once the maximum height is reached the tomatoes will set and ripen all at once.
 Indeterminate tomato plants will keep reaching for the sun and grow taller and taller.
 You can harvest the likes of big beef tomatoes from these plants throughout the growing season.

 Here at Charlie Carp we take the art of growing juicy, healthy fruit and vegetables very seriously.
 If you have any questions about what fertiliser is best to use on your vegetable garden or indeed anywhere in your garden, please feel free to contact us.